RavenZhou07/LabForCouseraCourse/README.md

 # LabForCouseraCourse
-just used to get start with github
+just used to get start with GitHub